 You can, of course, also combine the Pyg Track and Miners’ Track by turning off at the Intersection without going as far as the summit.
 This is a good option if the last mile looks too challenging or if the weather higher up is poor.
 (See also ‘Shorter walks on the main paths‘.)

-If you’ve walked up the Pyg Track or Miners’ Track, why not return on a different path altogether, such as the Llanberis Path?
+If you’ve walked up the Pyg Track or Miners’ Track, why not return on a different path altogether, such as the Llanberis Path and see the other side of the mountain?
 From Llanberis you can then catch the Sherpa bus back to Pen y Pass or to the Park & Ride in Nant Peris.

 A reverse to the above suggestion: if you’ve walked up the Llanberis Path, why not return on a different, more dramatic path, such as the Pyg Track or Miners’ Track?
 From Pen y Pass you can then catch the Sherpa bus back down to Llanberis or to the Park & Ride in Nant Peris.